 WG15 tentative proposal is to introduce relaxed requirement for extreme test condition.
 The proposed maximum frequency error under extreme conditions is +/- 1 kHz.

 Action: WG15 requests advice from IALA ENAV WG3 on if 1 kHz frequency error may be allowed for VDES transmitter.

+IALA: +/- 3ppm

 Topic 3: slotted modulation mask, definition of 0 dBc.

 WG15 requests IALA ENAV WG3 advice on definition of 0 dBc value on IALA G1139 Figure 16 (slotted transmission mask) when applied to non-constant envelope modulation.
 The advice is requested in detail on if 0 dBc limit on mask is for carrier power without modulation or if it is intended as an absolute limit for maximum peak power.

+IALA: Amend Table 12 Transmitter Parameters:

+0dBc refers to 12,5 W average

+Remove top line of transmission mask in Figure 14

 Topic 4: power setting for VDE